A Survey on Speech Deepfake Detection: Introduction

-Therefore, we provide an in-depth review of various aspects of audio anti-spoofing technology, including the elements of detecting architecture, prevailing training techniques, methodologies embracing diverse application scenarios, and the latest available datasets.
+Therefore, we provide an in-depth review of various aspects of speech Deepfake technology, including the elements of detecting architecture, prevailing training techniques, methodologies embracing diverse application scenarios, and the latest available datasets.
 For each aspect, we will discuss the detailed design, evaluate the performance, address current limitations and explore future directions.
-We aim to provide a thorough understanding of the broader picture for preventing malicious audio Deepfakes, serving as a valuable reference guide for future researchers.
-Specifically, the contribution of our survey can be summarized as follows: \begin{enumerate} \item[-] We present a comprehensive review of each building block of developing audio anti-spoofing detection algorithms and provide the evaluation of performance on both fully and partially spoofing scenarios. \item[-] We are the first to evaluate the effectiveness of optimization techniques applied in the model training process, such as data augmentation, activation functions and loss functions.
-We also address the current stage of emerging research tasks, including transferring learning and the explainability of the detection architecture. \item[-] We provide open-source information regarding SOTA and benchmarking datasets, which gives a feasible guide to achieve reproductions. \item[-] We review the existing challenges faced by SOTA models and propose future research directions for advancing audio anti-spoofing detection. \end{enumerate}
+We aim to provide a thorough understanding of the broader picture for preventing malicious speech Deepfake, serving as a valuable reference guide for future researchers.
+Specifically, the contribution of our survey can be summarized as follows: \begin{enumerate} \item[-] We present a comprehensive review of each building block of developing speech Deepfake detection algorithms and provide the evaluation of performance on both fully and partially Deepfake scenarios. \item[-] We are the first to evaluate the effectiveness of optimization techniques applied in the model training process, such as data augmentation, activation functions and loss functions.
+We also address the current stage of emerging research tasks, including transfer learning and the explainability of the detection architecture. \item[-] We provide open-source information regarding SOTA and benchmarking datasets, which give a feasible guide to achieve reproductions. \item[-] We review the existing challenges faced by SOTA models and propose future research directions for advancing speech Deepfake detection. \end{enumerate}